dolphin-acoustics-vip/CetaceXplain/README.md

 # CetaceXplain
 This is a module meant to provide useful ways of visualizing and understanding the  manner in which machine learning models classify cetacean whistle contours.
-One of the most useful features of this module is that it uses the SHAP library (https://github.com/slundberg/shap) among other to highlight pixels of importance to machine learning models' decisions.
+One of the most useful features of this module is that it uses the SHAP library (https://github.com/slundberg/shap) among others to highlight pixels of importance to machine learning models' decisions.

 ## Example of Use in Machine Learning Model Analysis